Discover Poland: Kraków, Warsaw and the Tatra Mountains

 Return to the UK

-Depart towards Wroclaw, into Germany for an overnight stop.
-The journey continues with a final overnight stop in the Essen area before continuing the next day to Calais for the return ferry crossing to the UK and journey home.
+Depart towards Wrocław, into Germany for an overnight stop in the Leipzig area.
+The journey continues with a final overnight stop in the Aachen area before continuing the next day to Calais for the return ferry crossing to the UK and journey home.

 You may also be interested in: